-The LGPS is a funded multi-employer scheme and the assets are held separately from those of the Academy Trust in separate trustee administered funds.
+The LGPS is a funded multi-employer scheme and the assets are held separately.
 Pension scheme assets are measured at fair value and liabilities are measured on an actuarial basis using the projected unit credit method and discounted at a rate equivalent to the current rate of return on a high quality corporate bond of equivalent term and currency to the liabilities.
 The actuarial valuations are obtained at least triennially and are updated at each reporting date.
 The amounts charged to net income are the current service costs and the costs of scheme introductions, benefit changes, settlements and curtailments.
 They are included as part of staff costs as incurred.
 Net interest on the net defined benefit liability/asset is also recognised in the statement of financial activities and comprises the interest cost on the defined benefit obligation and interest income on the scheme assets, calculated by multiplying the fair value of the scheme assets at the beginning of the period by the rate used to discount the benefit obligations.
-The difference between the interest income on the scheme assets and the actual return on the scheme assets is recognised in other recognised gains and losses.
-Actuarial gains and losses are recognised immediately in other recognised gains and losses.
+The difference between the interest income on the scheme assets and the actual return on the scheme assets is recognised as other comprehensive income.
+Actuarial gains and losses are recognised immediately as other comprehensive income.